waterbycounty

 What's happening with rivers in Minnehaha County right now?

-Minnehaha County's primary USGS streamgage on the BIG SIOUX R is currently reading 414 cubic feet per second — 51% of the long-term mean of 813.4 cfs.
+Minnehaha County's primary USGS streamgage on the BIG SIOUX R has a pipeline snapshot of 414 cubic feet per second — 51% of the long-term mean of 813.4 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Minnehaha County water compare to the South Dakota average?